Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion-cli.md

 This location is automatically added to your path to easily execute the `dbtf` command, but it requires reloading your shell.

+## Configure environment variables

+After verifying the installation, you can configure environment variables to run commands in the terminal or using the VS Code extension buttons and menus.
+Refer to [Configure environment variables](/docs/fusion/install-dbt-extension#configure-environment-variables) for more information.

 ## Update Fusion

 The following command will update to the latest version of Fusion and adapter code: